Who… gets my shoutout of the race?

 You have to expect the Big One at Talladega, because under the current rules package, there is no throttle response and nowhere to go on the racetrack.
-But you don’t usually expect one on lap seven.
-But you got one when Matt Kenseth tried to go low, realized there was no room, and cut back up the track-smack into the side of Jeff Gordon, who lost the point lead as a result. *Plate racing at its finest.*
+But you don’t usually expect one on lap 7.
+But you got one when Matt Kenseth tried to go low, realized there was no room, and cut back up the track smack into the side of Jeff Gordon, who lost the points lead as a result.
+Plate racing at its finest.

 Shoved by Denny Hamlin into the field, starting the second Big One of the day.
 Juan Pablo Montoya, a surprisingly good driver at Talladega, saw his luck run out after his pole-winning qualifying run, finishing on the lead lap, but in 20th place.

-It could have been either Matt Kenseth or Denny Hamlin singing this tune after causing a Big One apiece, but *it is NASCAR who really ought to be ashamed* after the last lap fiasco that ended with eight fans being injured.
-Had the yellow line rule been suspended from turn four to the checkers, Brad Keselowski and Carl Edwards might have raced safely to the finish.
+It could have been either Kenseth or Hamlin singing this tune after causing a Big One apiece, but it is NASCAR who really ought to be ashamed after the last-lap fiasco that ended with eight fans being injured.
+Had the yellow-line rule been suspended from turn 4 to the checkers, Keselowski and Edwards might have raced safely to the finish.
 But because the drivers had learned their lesson last fall, Keselowski held his line, painted into a box by a rule that NASCAR has not once enforced correctly.
-It could have ended worse-a fan or Edwards could have been killed.
-Is that what it’s going to take for NASCAR to realize the rule is not a good one, at least not from turn four to the finish line on the final lap?
+It could have ended worse; a fan or Edwards could have been killed.
+Is that what it’s going to take for NASCAR to realize the rule is not a good one, at least not from turn 4 to the finish line on the final lap?

-This week, it was because of the IRL morning practice, but in general, there is really *no good reason* that a truck or Nationwide race at a stand alone track could not be completed early on Sunday morning-a 10 AM restart would have seen the race end long before the Sprint Cup race began and not forced the teams to have the extra expense of staying an extra night as well as lost time in the shop preparing for the next race.
+This week, it was because of the IRL morning practice, but in general, there is really no good reason that a Truck or Nationwide race on a standalone weekend could not be completed early on Sunday morning.
+A 10 a.m. restart would have seen the race end long before the Sprint Cup race began and not forced on teams the extra expense of staying an extra night as well as lost time in the shop preparing for the next race.
 Not to mention the fact that fans of that series have to work on Monday, and many will not see it.